ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/loading-entities.java.markdown

 {PANEL:IsLoaded}

-To check if entity is attached to sessiong, e.g. has been loaded previously, use `isLoaded` method from `advanced()` session operations.
+To check if entity is attached to session, e.g. has been loaded previously, use `isLoaded` method from `advanced()` session operations.

 {CODE:java loading_entities_6_0@ClientApi\Session\LoadingEntities.java /}